© 2024 WFSU Public Media

 North Dakota Gov. Doug Burgum, pictured at a campaign rally early this month in Michigan, would play a key role in pushing President-leect Donald Trump's agenda to increase oil, gas and coal production on public lands if he is confirmed as secretary of the Interior Department.

-President-elect Donald Trump said Thursday night that he will nominate North Dakota Gov. Doug Burgum to be secretary of the Department of the Interior.
+President-elect Donald Trump says he will nominate North Dakota Gov. Doug Burgum to be secretary of the Department of the Interior.

 "He's going to head the Department of Interior, and it's going to be fantastic," Trump said in a speech during an America First Policy Institute dinner at his Mar-a-Lago resort.
 He said there will be a formal announcement on Friday.